JatinChaudhary0319/HemoDonate/README.md

 2. Open XAMPP Control panal and start [apache] and [mysql] .

-3. Download project from github
+3. Download project from github.

 4. Extract files in C:\xampp\htdocs.